farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Disarming

 - **Close at Hand.** You can bring your weapon to hand faster than the eye can track.
 If the difficulty of overcoming an aspect of _Disarmed_ or similar is Fair (+2) or less, you may overcome it as a free action.
 If the difficulty is higher, instead gain +2 on the roll to overcome that aspect. (adapted from Spirit of the Century SRD, §6.15.3)
 - **Disarming Specialist.** You have been trained in how to disarm an armed combatant.
-Once per scene per opponent, when you successfully defend against an attack with a melee weapon, you may sacrifice your next action to place the _Disarmed_ aspect on that opponent. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+Once per scene per opponent, when you successfully defend against an attack with a melee weapon, you may sacrifice your next action to place the _Disarmed_ aspect on that opponent.
 - **Firm Grip.** +2 to defend with Fight against being disarmed.
 (Peter Blake)

 ### Full Defense